About Express Junk Removal's TV Disposal & Recycling Services

 Ready to get rid of your old TV?
 It’s as simple as 1, 2, 3.
 You make an appointment by booking online above or by texting or calling (234) 600-3317.
 Our professional and insured TV disposal team will show up at your home or office after calling 15-30 minutes before we arrive on site and we’ll give you a free estimate based on how much room your items take up in our truck.
 You point and we haul your old TV set into our junk removal trucks, with no hidden fees.

-Not only are we television disposal pros, we specialize in all sorts of junk removal including:
+Not only are we pros in TV & E-waste removal & disposal, we specialize in all sorts of junk removal including:

 TV Disposal Numbers